Structuring larger applications

 Flat packages under

-app/— e.g.app/billing/,app/about/beside shared modules (bootstrap.py,database.py,static/).
+app/— e.g.app/billing/,app/about/beside shared modules (bootstrap.py,database.py,assets.py).
 Fine for many teams; paths stay short.app/features/…when the tree gets wide — e.g.app/features/billing/,app/features/about/, with the same files inside each feature folder.
 Keeps cross-cutting code obvious atapp/(bootstrap, DB client, static assets, sharedinputs.py) and feature-only code under one branch.

 Pick the layout that matches how large the repo feels; the rules below are the same either way.